 5. Design for productive well being

 Said Trim: “Productive well-being is an aspect of workplace design that has been heavily embraced by architects and designers of late.
 With the health and well-being of employees being central to design, we see a positive impact on health, happiness, and productivity in the workplace.”
 And with this comes less staff turnover and decreased employee costs overall.
+The aforementioned argument has been corroborated with the help of the standard deviation calculator, which proved that workforce has been a constant and employees are motivated to work and produce more.
 “Things like sit-stand desks areas for both collaboration and privacy, comfort, airflow, lighting, indoor plant life, accommodating healthy lifestyle options like starting later in the day or gym memberships – all increase the productive well-being of your staff,” Trim concluded.